magdalenapetrushevska/probank_website/README.md

 Welcome to **Pro Bank**, a modern and sleek banking landing page designed to showcase the future of digital banking.
 This project is a **fake banking website** created for demonstration purposes only.
 It is not affiliated with any real financial institution and does not handle real transactions or sensitive data.

-Visit the live demo here: TO BE DONE
+Visit the live demo here: work in progress ...

 ---